AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-DotNet/README.md

    - In the **Logout URL** section, set it to `https://localhost:44368/signout-oidc`.
 1. Select **Save** to save your changes.

-#### Configure the web app (Quickstart-AspNetWebAppCallingGraph) to use your app registration
+#### Configure the web app (Quickstart-AspNetWebApp) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `AppModelv2-WebApp-OpenIDConnect-DotNet\Web.config` file.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `Quickstart-AspNetWebAppCallingGraph` application copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the `Quickstart-AspNetWebApp` application copied from the Azure portal.
 1. Find the key `Tenant` and replace the existing value with your Azure AD tenant ID.

 ## Running the sample